'Painful road back makes ninth title the sweetest for McCarthy'

 Then there's Paul Mannion, who was exceptional against Kerry and whose fifth point of the afternoon edged Dublin back in front in injury time, helping him complete an All-Ireland double in 2023 after his club success with Kilmacud Crokes.

-McCarthy had hinted at possibly retiring during his post-match interview with RTE, and when asked if this year's success felt like one last hurrah for the more seasoned members of the Dublin panel, he showed no interest in reassuring anyone that he would back for the defence of Sam.
+McCarthy had hinted at possibly retiring during his post-match interview with RTE, and when asked if this year's success felt like one last hurrah for the more seasoned members of the Dublin panel, he showed no interest in reassuring anyone that he would be back for the defence of Sam.

 "Who knows?
 Maybe.
 Look, it's not a bad way to probably wrap it up, is it?